awslabs/deequ/README.md

 Our library contains much more than what we showed in the basic example.
 We will add examples for the following advanced features soon:

+ * Storing computed metrics of the data in a [MetricsRepository](src/main/scala/com/amazon/deequ/repository)
  * [Anomaly detection](src/main/scala/com/amazon/deequ/anomalydetection)
  * [Incremental tests](src/test/scala/com/amazon/deequ/analyzers/IncrementalAnalysisTest.scala) on growing data
  * Single-column [data profiling](src/main/scala/com/amazon/deequ/suggestions/ColumnProfiler.scala)